Adjunct Instructor, English & Communications

 Jim worked as a reporter and copy editor at the now-defunct North Adams Transcript (“that really hurt – a 150-year-old voice of the community shut down, where I had my first journalism job”) and The Berkshire Eagle in Pittsfield, Mass.
 Over the last 30 years Jim has published a variety of columns, articles and photographs in newspapers and magazines, many focused on environmental issues and outdoor recreation.
-He has backpacked the entire lengths of three national Scenic Trails – the Appalachian, Continental Divide and Pacific Crest trails – and has paddled over 2,000 miles on wilderness Canadian rivers, much of it as part of research for his literary journalism-style graduate thesis: “The Power of Water: The Land and People of James Bay.”
+He has hiked the entire lengths of four national Scenic Trails – the Appalachian, Continental Divide, Pacific Crest and New England trails – and has paddled over 2,000 miles on wilderness Canadian rivers, much of it as part of research for his literary journalism-style graduate thesis: “The Power of Water: The Land and People of James Bay.”

 Faculty adviser for WJJW 91.1 FM, the college's FCC-licensed radio station

 Freelance journalist, focusing on environmental issues and outdoor recreation

 Hubbard Revisited.
 Paddler magazine, 2005.

 A forest balancing act.
 The Berkshire Eagle, 2005.